 Becoming a fan of BTS can be a bit overwhelming at first.
 While bopping along to their music and obsessing over how cute they look is fun, you also have to juggle all the lingo the BTS ARMY and the members themselves use.
 What is a maknae?
 Why does everyone love the color purple so much?
 I thought there were only seven members, so who the heck is Agust D?
 Don't despair, though — I've compiled a glossary of BTS words every ARMY should know.

-RM, Jin, Suga, J-Hope, Jimin, V, and Jungkook have been dominating the globe since their debut in 2013, and as you can imagine, amassing a fanbase over six years leads to some inside jokes that only ARMYs understand.
-Beyond the BTS-specific terms, though, anyone unfamiliar with the K-pop industry or South Korean culture, in general, might find themselves tripped up by cultural references or Korean words they've never heard before.
+RM, Jin, Suga, J-Hope, Jimin, V, and Jungkook have been dominating the globe since their debut in 2013, and as you can imagine, amassing a fanbase over seven years leads to some inside jokes only ARMYs understand.
+Beyond the BTS-specific terms, though, anyone unfamiliar with the K-pop industry or South Korean culture might find themselves tripped up by cultural references or Korean words they've never heard before.

 That's where this glossary comes in handy; it contains everything from some of the members' nicknames to the terminology they use in their music.
 Read on to find out what BTS actually stands for, why so many ARMYs call Jimin "mochi," and more.

 Aegyo is a Korean word that refers to a "cute" form of speaking or acting that often involves using a higher voice, making cute faces, and using hand gestures.
 It's pretty commonly used among K-pop idols for fanservice.

 Aegyo isn't part of BTS' overall image, as is the case for some groups, but the members do sometimes use aegyo just for kicks.
 And, honestly, it’s adorable.
 Check out this video of Jungkook doing the aegyo that would inspire fan chants for his solo track "Euphoria” starting at the 3:28 mark below: